UriKatsirPrivate/deploy-gcp-workflow/README.md

 # deploy-workflow
-GitHub action to deploy a GCP workflow
+GitHub action to deploy a GCP workflow.

 ## Prerequisites
 This action requires: